jvdbreggen/imagemodedemo/README.md

 Image Mode Demo scripts, Containerfiles (Dockerfiles), webpages and workflows to demonstrate and understand how to workflow a "day in the life" Linux system administrator.
 Draft container files, index.html, and config files to get an Image Mode workshop story going.

+The core of this demonstration is how to create a "golden image" or a base image that can be reused in all RHEL deployments and become the standard operating environment.
+This is based on a tree, or inheritance, structure where the services, and more specifically the sytemd services are build on top of the base image.
+These services can be a web server, database server, application servers and more.
+From these services images we will deploy the virtual machines, bare metal servers, edge devices and more.

+Why, do we start here and not with the base image?
+The services images will have the correct file and configuration structures in the base.
+If we deploy the VMs from the base image and then switch or upgrade to the services image, the VM will may have missing services file strucutres and config files that needs to be in the /var and /etc directories but aren't written during a bootc switch or upgrade command.

+Once the services VM has been deployed we can then create the application images and pull them from the registry to the VM to make the VM funcational.
+In this demo we will do this for a homepage that we will upgrade during the process.
+We will start by deploying a very simple web page for the httpd service image.
+We will upgrade the homepage with content describing Image Mode for RHEL 9.
+At the same time we will use the base RHEL 9 image to create a database image and deploy it to a VM.

+Then we will create a new RHEL 10 base image which we will use to upgrade the http and database services images, and when we then deploy a new web page for RHEL 10 we will pull the new RHEL 10 base as part of the upgrade.
+Similar we will do a more simple upgrade for the database.

 > [!NOTE]
 > The RHEL 10 upgrade has the correct commands, the instructions and the diagrams are out of date and will be updated.
 Some of the RHEL 10 Containerfiles will also be updated to handle, for example, the RH Subscription.
 >The Optional section also will be updated at a later stage, along with more tips and tricks.